JessicaRodriguesFelix/rest-api-golang-postgres/README.md

      * mapping a database struct
      * connecting to the DB
      * initial migration to our db

- - Fiber - It's a Go web framework built of Fasthttp, the fastest HTTP engine for Go.
+ - Fiber - It's an Express-inspired Go web framework built of Fasthttp, the fastest HTTP engine for Go.
 It was used in our project to handle operations such as routing/endpoints and middleware.